-These enzymes support digestion of proteins for reduced risk of food sensitivities, toxins, and free radicals. *
+- Protease Blend – Aids in the digestion of Proteins; supports the digestion of proteins for reduced risk of food sensitivities, toxins, and free radicals.

-These enzymes encourage more complete digestion of fats and lipids to support pancreas, liver, and gall bladder health and wellness. *
+- Lipase – Aids in the digestion of Fat; encourages a more complete digestion of fats and lipids to support pancreas, liver, and gallbladder health and wellness.

-The enzymes support the digestion of carbohydrates for reduced food intolerances and relief from occasional digestion and gas. *
+- Polysaccharolytic Blend – Aids in the digestion of Carbohydrates; support the digestion of carbohydrates for reduced food intolerances and relief from occasional indigestion and gas.

 Does Not Contain: Gluten, grain, MSG, soy, yeast, dairy, GMOs, fillers, preservatives, synthetics, or other hidden ingredients.
 It is 100% plant sourced and safe for vegetarians.